abhishekveernapu/portfolio/README.md

-# 🚀 Abhishek Veernapu — Portfolio
+# Abhishek Veernapu — Portfolio

-A modern, responsive personal portfolio website built with React, Vite, and Tailwind CSS — showcasing my projects, skills, and experience as an AI & Data Science developer.
+A modern, responsive personal portfolio website built with React, Vite, and Tailwind CSS — showcasing projects, skills, and experience as an AI & Data Science developer.

 ## ✨ Features